How to Create a Marketing Calendar to Save You Time & Keep You Focused

 Since you are likely starting with January, start by taking a peek at any special dates you can share or themes you can follow.
 Then, start by brainstorming blog posts and newsletters that focus on those themes, and put them on your schedule.
 Next, add in your social media posts to promote those pieces of content.

-For each blog post you write, you should be able to create:
+For each blog post that you write, you should be able to create:

 - An easy email newsletter: Link to the blog post and give a little background information about the topic

 - An immediate post on each social media network: Link to the blog post to get people bouncing to your house and not the social media network's house